marcustan-94/ddi/README.md

 From there, the optimal hyperparameters were selected and the model was retrained using the full TWOSIDES dataset.
 We managed to achieve an accuracy of 74.8%.

 ## Step 4 - Model deployment
-The model and relevant code were packaged into a web application using **Streamlit**, and deployed using **Heroku**.
-(Note: the model in Streamlit is not using the optimized version as the file size is too big.
-For demonstration purposes, a simplified model was used instead, with an overall accuracy of 69.1%.)
-The link to the web application is as follows: [https://ddi-lewagon.herokuapp.com/](https://ddi-lewagon.herokuapp.com/)
+The model and relevant code were packaged into a web application using **Streamlit**, and deployed using **Heroku**. (*Note: the model in Streamlit is not using the optimized version as the file size is too big.
+For demonstration purposes, a simplified model was used instead, with an overall accuracy of 69.1%.*)

+The link to the web application is as follows: [https://ddi-lewagon.herokuapp.com/](https://ddi-lewagon.herokuapp.com/) (*Note: because we are using the free tier of Heroku, the Heroku dynos become idle when the website is not used for a while.
+Hence when loading the webpage for the first time, it takes about 30-60 seconds for the dynos to restart and get the page to load.
+Subsequent refreshes of the webpage will be much faster.*)

 In the user interface, the user is prompted to input the name of the two drugs: